karllhughes/learn/_posts/2021-05-20-client-onboarding.md

 Typically, we don’t write content that involves inside knowledge of your company or tool, but we can write tutorials based on public-facing APIs or the documented features of your tool.
 We can also write comparisons, high-level guides, introductions to technical topics, roundups (or listicles), and persuasive pieces.

 ### Do you do ghostwriting?
-Not typically.
+Yes, but it follows a different process and pricing model.

-Our authors are all technical experts who write to showcase their expertise and learn new things.
-In rare cases, we can provide ghostwriting for a premium rate.
-Whether or not ghostwriting is an option depends on the subject and timeline.
+Our standard content authors are technical experts who write to showcase their expertise and learn new things.

+For ghostwriting, we'll pair you up with a dedicated writer and account manager who will interview you and work specifically on each piece.

-### Can you write ebooks, case studies, or whitepapers?
+### Can you write ebooks or whitepapers?
-Yes!
+Yes.

-Most clients start with a package of blog posts, but we have experience writing ebooks, whitepapers, and case studies for technical audiences as well.
+Most clients start with a package of blog posts, but we have experience writing ebooks and whitepapers for technical audiences as well.
 We price this work on a per-project basis and dedicate a team member to coordinate the effort from start to finish.

 ### Can I start with a trial article?
 We don’t currently offer trial articles to prospective clients, but we are happy to send you additional samples.
 We also offer revisions, rewrites, or refunds if you’re ever unsatisfied with our work.